LouisMazel/maz-ui-3/packages/docs/docs/components/maz-select.md

 # MazSelect

+> Before you have to import the global css files in your project, follow instructions in [Getting Started](/guide/getting-started.md)

 ## Basic usage

 > `options` should be an array of `{ value: any, label: string }`

-> This component use [MazInput](/components/maz-input.md), so he inherits all his props
+> This component use [MazInput](/components/maz-input.md), so it inherits all his props

 <div class="flex flex-col gap-05">
   <MazSelect